-Much like any other part of your home, the cost of a kitchen countertop varies depending on several factors.
-Here in the Philippines, a granite countertop normally ranges from Php5,000 to Php50,000 (or more).
+Much like any other part of a home, your kitchen countertop cost varies depending on several factors.
+Here in the Philippines, a granite countertop ranges typically from Php5,000 to Php50,000 (or more).
 Marble, on the other hand, costs even higher.
 To give you an idea on how much will you be charged by your local supplier, keep in mind the following:

 a.
 Supply & Demand

 Like any other goods sold in the market, the most significant factor affecting all the stones’ prices worldwide is the supply and demand.

 The most common and readily available colors, like Salt & Pepper (G603), will not have a high price point because of their abundance.

 Rarity creates value.
 When a stone is sold exclusively by one company, they can demand a hefty price for it.